wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 ^^^^^^^^^^^^^^^^^^

-Set it to *no* to collect events generated since Wazuh agent was stopped.
+Set it to *no* to collect events generated since ``ossec-logcollector`` was stopped.

-By default, when Wazuh starts it will only read all log content since the agent started.
+By default, when ``ossec-logcollector`` starts it will only read all log content since it was started.

 +--------------------+-----------+
 | **Default value**  | yes       |